Campus Housing Move In

-All early arrivals will be assessed a prorated fee of $45 for each night prior to August 15.
-Residential dining is not available prior to August 15.
+For new students not attending SOAR, Early Arrival begins on August 18 at 9am.
+All early arrivals will be assessed a fee of $45 for each night prior to August 20.
 Requests for early arrival are granted based on resident needs and available space; please know not all early arrival requests will be granted.
 Residents arriving early, may be placed into temporary housing accommodations.

-If you are planning to arrive prior to August 15 at 9 a.m, please submit your Early Arrival Request online beginning on July 2, 2012.
+If you are planning to arrive prior to August 20 at 9am, please submit your Early Arrival Request online.

 Contact us with any questions regarding your future home at Illinois Institute of Technology.
 We look forward to meeting you in August, and working with you throughout your time at IIT.